-Rental costs will depend on factors like the shop’s location, size, and available amenities, like parking spots.
-Because rentals in high-traffic retail areas often come at premium pricing, most pawn shops will be located in other retail areas that don’t have that same high degree of traffic, but that are still widely visible.
-Keep in mind that renting space in a well-kept, popular location may help to improve the public’s perception of the shop, potentially bringing in customers who might not otherwise have gone to the shop.
+Lease costs will depend on factors like the shop’s location, size, and available amenities, like parking spots.
+Because rentals in high-traffic retail areas often come at premium pricing, most pawn shops will be located in other retail areas that don’t have that same high degree of traffic but are still widely visible.
+Keep in mind that renting space in a well-kept, popular location may improve the public’s perception of the shop, potentially bringing in customers who might not otherwise have gone to the shop.

 Related: Choosing a business location

-Pawn shops license varies by the state (typically the Department of Financial Institutions) and city regulations, but many require a combination of a pawnbroker’s license, a precious metal dealer license, and/or a secondhand dealer license.
+A pawn shop license varies by the state (typically the Department of Financial Institutions) and city regulations, but many require a combination of a pawnbroker’s license, precious metal dealer license, and/or a secondhand dealer license.
 Licensing applications may require a background check, fingerprints, financial statements, credit reports, surety bonds, proof of insurance, and reporting inventory to the local police department.

-Pawn shops are also have requirements to follow under the Consumer Product Safety Improvement Act of 2008.
-This law states that resellers can’t sell products that have high levels of lead, unless they have signage stating the amount of lead content.
+Pawn shops also have requirements to follow under the Consumer Product Safety Improvement Act of 2008.
+This law states that resellers can’t sell products with high levels of lead unless they have signage stating the amount of lead content.

-Additionally, there are other business related local, state and federal registrations a pawn shop may need such as a sales tax permit, Employer Identification Number, and Occupancy Permit among others.
+Additionally, there are other general business-related local, state, and federal registrations a pawn shop may need which include a sales tax permit, Employer Identification Number (EIN), and Occupancy Permit.

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a pawn shop is another.
-Funding to start a pawn shop can be difficult as a lot of money is tied in initial inventory.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+Funding to start a pawn shop can be difficult as a lot of money is tied up in initial inventory.
+In order to get a loan, the borrower(s) will need to have good credit and be able to personally invest 15-25% towards the total start-up costs.

 A pawn shop needs multiple insurance policies to be fully covered:

-- General liability insurance protects the business in case a customer is ever injured while on the property, like by a slip or a fall.
+- General liability insurance protects the business if a customer is ever injured while on the property, like by a slip or a fall.
 This type of policy usually covers costs like legal fees or medical bill expenses.

 - Commercial property insurance protects the business if an event like a fire ever damages its inventory, equipment, or building.

 - Worker’s comp insurance helps to cover expenses like medical bills or lost wages if an employee is ever hurt while on the job.